-\begin{remark} It would be nice to remove the assumption that $L_1(\rho)$ is strongly decomposable and still conclude that $L_2(\rho)$ is a $W(\E)[I_1(\rho)]$-module, but we do not see a way to do this. \end{remark}
+\begin{remark} It would be nice to remove the assumption that $L_1(\rho)$ is strongly decomposable and still conclude that $L_2(\rho)$ is a $\B_\rho(\E)$-module, but we do not see a way to do this. \end{remark}

-\subsection{Regularity implies $W(\E)[I_1(\rho)]$-fullness}
+\subsection{Regularity implies $\B_\rho(\E)$-fullness}

-The goal of Section \ref{formal fullness section} is to establish a slightly stronger version of \cite[Theorem 7.2.3]{Bellaiche18}, which is Bella\"iche's Theorem \ref{Bellaiche thm intro} of the introduction.
-We do so in Corollary \ref{formal fullness corollary} below.
-Our result is different from that of Bella\"iche mainly in that we can weaken his definition of regularity and enlarge his ring $\Z_p[I_1(\rho)]$ to $W(\E)[I_1(\rho)]$.
+The goal of \cref{formal fullness section} is to establish a slightly stronger version of \cite[Theorem 7.2.3]{Bellaiche18}, which is Bella\"iche's \cref{Bellaiche thm intro} of the introduction.
+We do so in \cref{formal fullness corollary} below.
+Our result is different from that of Bella\"iche mainly in that we can weaken his definition of regularity and enlarge his ring $\B_\rho(\F_p)$ to $\B_\rho(\E)$.

-Throughout Section \ref{formal fullness section} the ring $A$ will be a local pro-$p$ domain with residue field $\F$ and field of fractions $K$.
+Throughout \cref{formal fullness section} the ring $A$ will be a local pro-$p$ domain with residue field $\F$ and field of fractions $K$.
 We fix an admissible pseudodeformation $(\Pi, \ovl{\rho}, t, d)$ over $A$ throughout this section.
 If $\rho$ is a $(t,d)$-representation that is adapted to some $(g_0, \lambda_0, \mu_0)$, then $L_1(\rho)$ is decomposable by \cite[Corollary 6.2.2]{Bellaiche18}.
 Thus $I_1(\rho)$ is defined.
-We write $K_1$ for the field of fractions of $W(\E)[I_1(\rho)]$.
+We write $K_1$ for the field of fractions of $\B_\rho(\E)$.

 \begin{proposition} Assume that $\ovl{\rho}$ is regular.
 Let $\rho \colon \Pi \to R^\times$ be a $(t,d)$-representation adapted to $(g_0, \lambda_0, \mu_0)$ for a regular element $g_0$ such that $\rho(g_0) = \left(\begin{smallmatrix} s(\lambda_0) & 0\\ 0 & s(\mu_0) \end{smallmatrix}\right)$.
-If $B_1(\rho), C_1(\rho) \neq 0$, then $\rho$ is $W(\E)[I_1(\rho)]$-full. \end{proposition}
+If $B_1(\rho), C_1(\rho) \neq 0$, then $\rho$ is $\B_\rho(\E)$-full. \end{proposition}